deepthought-initiative/pacmanweb/docs/installation/docker_setup.md

 https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository
 ```
 ### Docker Specific Prerequisites
-Edits to be done when running the application using docker compose.
-Usually, if you are on the latest commit on main, you won't need to do this.
+Edits to be done when running the application using docker compose. **If you are on the latest commit on main, you won't need to do any below modifications to deploy in production.**

 #### Frontend Modifications
 Head over to `frontend/vite.config.js` and follow the instructions there.